Mazino04/Animedao-Policy/privacy_policy.md

 Crash reports are associated with your AniList username to allow us to contact you if we need additional information about a specific issue.
 However, you can choose to anonymize your crash reports through the app settings, which will remove your AniList username from the reports.

 Firebase Analytics collects anonymous usage data, including country-level geolocation information.
-This helps us understand how Akatsuki is being used across different regions.
+This helps us understand how Animedao is being used across different regions.

 ### Third-Party Authentication and Integration
 Animedao allows you to authenticate with the following third-party services: